lizard2h/python3-types-shells/README.md

 # python3-types-shells
-examples of simples reverse shell's made with TCP, HTTP, ETC..
+examples of simples reverse shell's (client and server) made with TCP, HTTP, ETC.. with python3